ryanyychen/cse15l-lab-reports/lab-report-2-week-4.md

 As can be seen, the symptom does not occur anymore and the change to the code successfully fixed this bug.

 # Bug #3
-The third bug that I identified in this lab is an IndexOutOfBounds exception when I try to run the code with `test-file3.md` as the input.
+The third bug that I identified in this lab is a bug that results in an IndexOutOfBounds exception when I try to run the code with `test-file3.md` as the input.

 The failure-inducing input and the symptom of the bug is as follows: